beelabhmc/ant_tracker/README.md

  - [plot_tracks.py](scripts/plot_tracks.py) A python script which plots the tracks which matlab detects in an ROI.
 This is useful for observing the impact of tinkering with the parameters.
+ - [roidefine.py](scripts/roidefine.py) A script which allows you to manually specify the ROIs in a file, as an alternative to automatic ROI detection if your nest doesn't have the rois marked in red.
  - [roidetect.py](scripts/roidetect.py) A script which searches an image for red polygons painted in there, which it interprets as being ROIs and records them as such in a file.